 Foleshill Screenings

-We recognise that community-centred cultural engagement (involving and engaging with members of a community) plays a key role in creating and sustaining connections for community resilience.
-Film and archival television screenings will contribute to making Foleshill Community Centre a vibrant and creative space and for building a sense of belonging locally.
+The project recognised that community-centred cultural engagement (involving and engaging with members of a community) plays a key role in creating and sustaining connections for community resilience.
+Film and archival television screenings contributed to making Foleshill Community Centre a vibrant and creative space, and for building a sense of belonging locally.
 As Saxena’s research on Social Supermarkets has shown, community-led initiatives play a vital role in austerity Britain as spaces of hope and possibility.
-The project builds on Kat Pearson’s doctoral research into the role of archive television in the context of Cities of Culture projects and her work for the Media Archive of Central England in their outreach in the city.
+The project also built on Kat Pearson’s doctoral research into the role of archive television in the context of Cities of Culture projects, and her work for the Media Archive of Central England in their outreach in the city.